okteto/okteto/website/getting-started.md

  * Debugger PIN: 778-756-428
 ```

 Go back to the browser, and reload the application.
-Notice how your changes to your application are instantly applied 😎!
+Notice how your changes are instantly applied 😎!